 It might sound like a paradox, but introducing AI can actually help humanize the recruitment process.
 This new technology can be applied to tasks with a greater level of complexity and can personalise processes at great scale while increasing support to human workers.

-Additionally, and adding to the economic incentives, many vendors aim at increasing the results of their recruiting efforts, such as predicting future performance of candidates or reducing bias in the selection.
+Additionally, and adding to the economic incentives, many vendors aim at increasing the results of their recruiting efforts, such as predicting future performance of candidates or reducing bias in the selection process.

 By outsourcing the initial screening to AI, human prejudice gets detached from the initial screening.
 Unconscious bias in recruiting can lead to a variety of issues and the longer you can keep the selection process objectively, the farther candidates can be correctly assessed based on their skills and experiences.
 AI tools are coming to help, but have to be trained accordingly to not introduce human bias into their deep learning models.